‘Excess’ Folate in Pregnancy Linked to Autism

 Daniele Fallin, PhD, director of the Bloomberg School’s Wendy Klag Center for Autism and Developmental Disabilities released preliminary findings on

-at the 2016 International Meeting for Autism.
+her research at the 2016 International Meeting for Autism.
 Her study analyzed data from 1,391 mother-child pairs in the Boston

 Birth Cohort, revealing that mothers with very high levels of folate at delivery were twice as likely to have children with autism compared